uplink-systems/terraform-module-github-repository/README.md

-## Module 'repository'
+## Module 'terraform-module-github-repository'

 ### Description

-These modules are intended to create and manage GitHub repository resources following my business needs standards.
+The **terraform-module-github-repository** is intended to create and manage GitHub repository resources following my business needs standards.
 This includes the following guidelines:
 * Repository names
   * Names of GitHub repositories are lowercase and can contain the following characters only: